REO Appraisal in Denton County

-Houses in foreclosure and homes that have gone back to the institution's control create particular appraisal difficulties.
+Houses in foreclosure and properties that have returned to the institution's ownership present specific appraisal challenges.

-When there is a property in foreclosure, it's important to recognize the difference between fair market worth and "quick disposition" value to analyze your probable charge-off liability.
-The professionals at LHC Appraisals can provide both snapshots of fair market value for our mortgage originating clients, as well as "quick sale" forecasts that respect your time line.
+You should differentiate the difference between fair market value and "quick disposition" worth to know your probable write-down liability when dealing with a property in foreclosure.
+We can provide both snapshots of fair market value for our mortgage servicing clients, as well as "quick sale" forecasts that understand your urgency.

-We have the qualifications to handle the particular dynamics of a foreclosure appraisal.
-Contact LHC Appraisals for a company you can rely on.
+LHC Appraisals has the training to deal with the specific dynamics of a foreclosure appraisal.
+For a company you can trust, contact LHC Appraisals.

-For real estate that has already reverted to REO, you typically will want it off your hands as quickly as possible .
-But you may want to understand and review three values: as-is, as repaired, and "quick sale."
-These correspond to the worth of the property without any repairs done to it, with the repairs necessary to make the property marketable at full market value commensurate with competing real estate in the area, and, somewhere in the middle, with minor investment in repairs - selling the property quickly, likely to someone who'd rather finish the job themselves.
-Again, we understand your time line and the special situation of a Real Estate Owned home, as well as the specific data you'll need -- competing listings, neighborhood trends, and the like.
-You can count on LHC Appraisals to take on the appraisal of your bank owned property professionally and efficiently.
+You will be interested in a quick disposition if the house has already changed to Real Estate Owned.
+So you need to understand and review three values: as-is, as repaired, and "quick sale."
+These correspond to the worth of the property without any work done to it, with the work required to make the property marketable at full market value appropriate with competing properties in the area, and, somewhere in the middle, with minimal investment in repairs - selling the property quickly, likely to someone who'd prefer to finish the job themselves.
+Again, we understand your urgency and the unique situation of a Real Estate Owned house, as well as the specific data you'll need -- competing listings, market trends, and so forth.
+You can rely on LHC Appraisals to handle the task of your REO with expertise and professionalism.
 Contact us today.

 Got a Question?